 Elections for the Board of Directors of the Credit Union shall be conducted by secret ballot at the Annual General Meeting.
 Except where otherwise specified in these Rules or law, all questions shall be resolved by a simple majority of votes cast.

-A Member is able to exercise the right to speak and vote at a General Meeting of the Credit Union and is deemed to be in attendance when they and all those attending the meeting are in a position to communicate with each other.
+A Member is able to exercise the right to speak and vote at a General Meeting of the Credit Union and is deemed to be in attendance when they and all those attending the Meeting are in a position to communicate with each other.

-45. Chair
+54. Chair

 Every General Meeting shall have a Chair, who shall not be entitled to vote unless the number of votes cast are equal, at which point they shall have a casting vote.
-The Chair of the Credit Union shall, if present, take the chair at General Meetings.
-If the Chair is not present, the Vice Chair shall do so and if they are not present then the members of the Board present shall elect one from their number to do so.
+The Chair of the Credit Union shall, if present, take the Chair at General Meetings.
+If the Chair is not present, the Vice Chair shall do so and if they are not present then the Members of the Board present shall elect one from their number to do so.

-46. Quorum
+55. Quorum

-No business shall be transacted at a eneral meeting unless a quorum is present.
+No business shall be transacted at a General Meeting unless a quorum is present.
 A quorum shall be 10 per cent of the membership, or 15 Members, whichever is the lesser number.
-If within half an hour from the time appointed for the meeting to commence a quorum is not present then the meeting, if convened upon the requisition of Members, shall be dissolved.
-In any other case the meeting shall be adjourned until a later date within 30 days of the meeting at which the adjournment took place.
-The Members present at a meeting so adjourned shall constitute a quorum.
+Presence can be in person or by electronic means.
+If within half an hour from the time appointed for the meeting to commence a quorum is not present then the Meeting, if convened upon the requisition of Members, shall be dissolved.
+In any other case the Meeting shall be adjourned until a later date within 30 days of the Meeting at which the adjournment took place.
+The Members present at a Meeting so adjourned shall constitute a quorum.

-No meeting shall become unable to conduct business from the want of a quorum arising after the chair has been taken.
+No Meeting shall become unable to conduct business from the want of a quorum arising after the Chair has been taken.

-47. Adjournment
+56. Adjournment

-The Chair may adjourn any Members’ meeting for any good and sufficient reason.
+The Chair may adjourn any Members’ Meeting for any good and sufficient reason.

-The provisions relating to the conduct of general meetings of the Credit Union shall apply to adjourned meetings.
-No business shall be transacted at such a meeting other than the business left unfinished at the meeting at which the adjournment took place.
+The provisions relating to the conduct of General Meetings of the Credit Union shall apply to adjourned Meetings.
+No business shall be transacted at such a Meeting other than the business left unfinished at the Meeting at which the adjournment took place.

-NOMINATING AND ELECTING DIRECTORS
+Section 5 – Directors

-48. Nomination for Election
+57. Nomination for Election to the Board

 All nominees for election as a Director of the Credit Union must be Members of the Credit Union and must be at least 18 years of age.
-Nominations for the Board of Directors shall be in writing and shall be signed by a proposer and a seconder who must also be Members of the Credit Union and also by the nominee to indicate their consent.
+All nominations for the Board of Directors shall be in writing.

 Completed nomination forms, together with a brief biographical note on the person being nominated, must be in the hands of the Chair or CEO of the Credit Union at least 30 days before the date of the Annual General Meeting where the election shall take place.